Yale University Scholarships (2025–2026)

 - Transcript recognition (Distinction in the Major) upon graduation

-Honors Program | Award/Recognition | Eligibility | Separate App? | Renewable? | Who Actually Wins? |
+| Honors Program | Award/Recognition | Eligibility | Separate App? | Renewable? | Who Actually Wins? | Deadline |

-Directed Studies | One-year intensive humanities curriculum | Incoming first-years; selected by application/invite | Yes | No (one-year program) | ~120 first-year students annually who show strong writing and reading backgrounds |
+| Directed Studies | One-year intensive humanities curriculum | Incoming first-years; selected by application/invite | Yes | No (one-year program) | ~120 first-year students annually who show strong writing/reading | May 30 |

-Distinction in the Major | Honors notation on transcript/diploma | Upperclass students earning A/A- in 75% of credits in the major and on senior essay/exam | No (based on performance) | N/A (earned at graduation) | High-performing juniors and seniors who excel in their departmental coursework |
+| Distinction in the Major | Honors notation on transcript/diploma | Juniors/seniors with A/A- in 75% of credits for the major and on the senior essay/project | No (based on performance) | N/A (earned at graduation) | High-performing upperclassmen who excel in coursework and thesis | Awarded at graduation |

 Honors FAQs